André Franquin: Mid period

 By 1951, Franquin had found his style.
-His strip, which appeared every week on the first page of Spirou, was a hit.
+His strip, that appeared every week on the first page of Spirou, was a hit.
 Following Jijé's lead in the 1940s, Franquin coached a younger generation of comics artists in the 1950s, notably Jean Roba and Jidéhem, who both worked with him on Spirou et Fantasio.

 In 1955, following a contractual dispute with his publisher Dupuis, Franquin went for a short stint at rival Tintin magazine.
 This led to the creation of Modeste et Pompon, a gag series which included contributions from René Goscinny (of Astérix fame) and Peyo.
 Franquin later returned to Spirou, but his contractual commitment to Tintin meant that he had to contribute to both magazines, an unusual arrangement in the comic industry.
 The series was later passed on to authors such as Dino Attanasio and Mittéï (Jean Mariette).

 In 1957, Spirou chief editor Yvan Delporte gave Franquin the idea for a new figure, Gaston Lagaffe (from the French la gaffe, meaning "the blunder").
-Initially a joke designed to fill up blank space in the magazine, the weekly strip, detailing the mishaps and madcap ideas and inventions of a terminally idle office boy working at the Spirou offices, took off and became one of Franquin's best-known creations.
+Initially, a joke designed to fill up blank space in the magazine, the weekly strip, detailing the mishaps and madcap ideas and inventions of a terminally idle office boy working at the Spirou offices, took off and became one of Franquin's best-known creations.

 However, Franquin soon suffered a period of depression, which forced him to stop drawing Spirou for a time.
 This happened between 1961 and 1963, in the middle of QRN sur Bretzelburg.
-During this time, he continued to draw Gaston despite ill health, most likely because of the lighter nature of the series.
+During this time, he continued to draw Gaston despite his ill health, most likely because of the lighter nature of the series.
 (In one story, Bravo Les Brothers, Gaston's antics drive his boss Fantasio to yet another nervous breakdown.
 In desperation he takes some anti-depressants which "Franquin left behind".)

 In 1967, Franquin passed Spirou et Fantasio on to a younger artist, Jean-Claude Fournier, and began to work full-time on his own creations.

 Gaston gradually evolved from pure slapstick humor to feature themes important to Franquin, such as pacifism and environmentalism.
-Franquin also used its characters in paid ad strips he drew, and worked with the strip on and off until his death.
+Franquin also used its characters in paid ad strips he drew and worked with the strip on and off until his death.